Kevin-Bronsdijk/kraken-net/README.md

 ## Image Resizing

 Image resizing option is great for creating thumbnails or preview images in your applications.
 Kraken will first resize the given image and then optimize it with its vast array of optimization algorithms.
-The `resize` option needs a few parameters to be passed like desired `width` and/or `height` and a mandatory `strategy` property.
+The `resize` option needs a few parameters to be passed like desired `Width` and/or `Height` and a mandatory `Strategy` property.
 For example:

 ```C#
 var response = client.OptimizeWait("c:\your-image-location-on-disk.jpg",